 Sources of Research Studies and Statistics on Pastors

 All these surveys are of Protestant pastors from a variety of denominations in America: (1) David Ross and Rick Blackmon’s “Soul Care for Servants” workshop reported the results of their Fuller Institute of Church Growth research study in 1991 and other surveys in 2005 and 2006.
-(2) Francis A Schaeffer Institute of Church Leadership Development research study in 1998.
+(2) Francis A Schaeffer Institute of Church Leadership Development research studies in 1998 and 2006.
 (3) Leadership Magazine’s research for their article on “Marriage Problems Pastors Face,” Fall 1992 issue.
 (4) Grey Matter Research, 2005 scientific study of pastors from every city in America.
 (5) Pastors at Greater Risk by H.B.
 London and Neil B. Wiseman, Regal Books, 2003.
 (6) Focus on the Family 2009 survey of 2,000 pastors.
+(7) Leadership Journal poll of readers, 2013.

 More Soul Shepherding for Pastors